Dolores O'Riordan: Songwriting and musicianship

 O'Riordan penned her first song, called "Calling", at the age of 12.
 She was the lead lyricist and co-composer of the band's songs with guitarist Noel Hogan, although she wrote a lot of the song structures.
-In the early days of the Cranberries, Hogan gave her a sequence of chords he had composed; a week later she came back with lyrics finished of "Linger" (Note: A song she wrote about being rejected.
+In the early days of the Cranberries, Hogan gave her a sequence of chords he had composed; a week later she came back with the completed lyrics of "Linger" (Note: A song she wrote about being rejected.
 O'Riordan said "some years later, after I was married, the guy Linger is about wrote me a long letter, saying: 'I know the song's about me.
 I never meant to hurt your feelings.
 Can we meet?'
 I thought: It's too late.
 You dumped me!".) and wrote "Sunday" shortly after.
 O'Riordan described in 1993 that she chose to be a singer and songwriter for the creative aspect, "something new", saying that she would not have been happy singing traditional Irish music for a living.
 O'Riordan had a preference for solitude as an approach to writing songs.
 According to Hogan, the Cranberries never changed their writing process after their first encounter.
 Throughout their partnership, O'Riordan and Hogan never sat in a room together and wrote at the same time.